Loading Chant Generator

 Bootstrap for the utility of the drop down buttons.

-The music is generated not by "AI".
+The music is not generated by "AI".
 Rather, it is generated by an algorithm written in Python.
 The algorithm uses Markov chains to generate the music, the data of which was mostly retrieved from Sister Mary Antonine Goodchild's Gregorian Chant for Church and School of 1944.